 Writing in the Sciences

 These are online courses on writing research papers, which some in our group have found helpful.
-The first course is only two hours.
+The first course is only two hours and is usually offered for just $10 (not worth the full price).

 Wilson, G. et al. (2014).
 “Best Practices for Scientific Computing,” PLoS Biology, 12(1), e1001745.